Snrasha/ChaosGalaxyProfileMaker/README.md

-# Chaos Maker Profile Maker
+# Chaos Galaxy Profile Maker
+Chaos Galaxy 2 is a game where the modding begin to be added.
+Pre-emptively, i have create this tool for help me.

 Create a formatted page preview of your hero with the unit.

 Press Ctrl+D for edit a save of your page preview data.